xanewton/AngularStaticSite/README.md

 ```

 3. Download code and follow guide on [Creating Static Site With Angular](https://www.baljeetsingh.in/blog/creating-a-static-site-with-angular/).

+  NOTES:
+  - First, an Angular Single Page application with 3 html pages is created.
+  - Next, the way the project creates a crawlable application is by using Angular Universal.
+See [Angular Universal: a Complete Practical Guide](https://blog.angular-university.io/angular-universal/)
+  - Step-1 is to add Universal rendering with the Angular CLI
+    ```
+    ng generate universal --client-project <name of your client project>
+    ```
+  - Step-2 is to execute the rendering after the build creation
+    ```
+    ng run your-project-name:server  <-- Generate the Universal bundle a bundle.js in the dist-server folder npx angular-prerender
+    ```

 4. To run the application, go to the workspace folder (my-app).
 Launch the server by using the CLI command:
 ```